lucasmouilleron/TCTBlog/_posts/2014-09-18-web-apps-offline.md

 Some _data syncing_ mechanisms may be implemented, including optimisations (such as version numbers or hashs comparaisons before actual data transfer).

+## How to deal with bad browsers ?
+As of writing, IE7 and 8 do not allow offline web app and Safari mobile and IE9 desktop do not allow more than 5MB data storage.

+As of writing, these setup are not too bad :

+- Dekstop : IE10+, Firefox, Safari, Chrome, 50MB+ data, 10MB+ assets (css, js)
+- Mobile : Chrome, Firefox : 50 MB data, 10MB assets (css, js)

+> For B2B apps, the app can detect bad browsers, forbid using the app and give users Chrome installation link.

+> For B2C apps, either limit how much data is stored for offline use (by date, not the images, etc.), either detect bad browser and advise for a better one

 ## When not to use web apps ?
+- If native notifications mechanisms are needed (ie. iOS or Android notification bubbles or messages), as a web app cannot yet provide such features
 - If the users will be using IE9- and Safari mobile
 - if offlined data are big, such as videos (as a compromise, videos could be available online only)
 - If the app demands high graphic performances, such as complex and very fluid animations (like for every web project ran in the browser)